+Your product purchase typically comes with 40 x-Credits per license.
 When you use the support portal, you consume x-Credits from your support account.
-The assignment of x-Credits to a request can vary and are based on the professional judgment of our support team.
+The assignment of x-Credits to a request can vary.
 The following table lists some typical x-Credit allocations and serves only as a guideline.

 |Support Activity Requested||x-Credit Charge|